tarp20/dec_task/README.md

 GET api/movies/top:
 Show movie ranking based on number of comments and comments quantity for each movie
-Required query params date_from, date_to
+Required query params date_start, date_end